MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Events

-- Events is affected by the issue described in [WebSocket compatibility when using a proxy service](#websocket-compatibility-when-using-a-proxy-service).
+- The issue described in [WebSocket compatibility when using a proxy service](#websocket-compatibility-when-using-a-proxy-service) affects Windows Events.

-- You may get an error message that references “packet size” when exporting large log files.
+- When you export large log files, you can sometimes receive an error message about packet size.

   To resolve this issue: